 Shahi paneer masala is a popular paneer sabzi variation recipe prepared without any onion and garlic, ideal for jain or vrat or fasting during the festival season of navaratri.
-While rumali roti is a thin Indian flatbread recipe made with plain flour and wheat flour (optional).
-This roti is mainly known for its handkerchief-like texture and hence the name of the recipe.
-Paneer masala with rumali roti is an all-time favorite Punjabi combo and easy to prepare for lunch or dinner.
-So with few basic ingredients do try this!
+At the same time, rumali roti is a thin indian flatbread recipe made with plain flour and wheat flour (optional).
+This roti is mainly known for its handkerchief-like texture and hence the recipe’s name.
+Paneer masala with rumali roti is all time favorite Punjabi combo and easy prepared for lunch or dinner.
+So with a few basic ingredients do try this!

 For shahi paneer masala

 - 4-5 soaked dry red chilli

 - 1 inch cinnemon

 - 4-5 black pepper